 We barely had to try to get pregnant the next time around.
 My second pregnancy was somewhat harder on me than the first had been, both physically and emotionally, but by the end I was beginning to get excited to meet this new little addition as well as to experience our first home birth!
 I gave birth to a little girl, Carolyn, in February of 2012, and she has been a ball of sunshine from day one.

-Aside from the exciting worlds of motherhood, marriage, and teaching…
+Aside from the exciting worlds of family and teaching…

 I also enjoy singing and playing guitar; John and I love to sing together and are hoping to pass on our love of music to our kids.
 I love cooking and baking (though not doing the dishes they create!)
 We are also sci-fi/fantasy geeks, so if you see my kids, don’t be surprised if you catch one of them wielding a lightsaber, sonic screwdriver, or elvish blade. ;)